One of the best media marketing strategy channels for an e-commerce site is YouTube.

 Plus, it’s one of the most popular sites on the internet.
 And, because of this, you can bet that your ideal customer is spending time there.
+Except, right now their search results are likely leading them to other peoples ecommerce websites and products.

 We’ll go through methods that are relatively cheap.
 But, I’ll also outline some methods that can bring you great results – provided you spend the right amount of resources.